 This peak period slasher was one of the first that I got my grubby little hands on when I was a nipper and the store keeper at my local video rental shop was more than happy to part ways with it in exchange for a shiny £1 coin.
 Even back in those days it didn’t make much of an impression on me, but I was keen to give it another look with an adult mind as I notice that my opinions have changed a lot over the years.

 Interestingly enough, it managed to escape the wrath of the BBFC and doesn’t look to have been castrated at all in the UK.
 There’s one quick cut when someone’s about to be murdered, but unless this was snipped by the MPAA before it was submitted here, then it seems to be the full print.
-It’s also very hard to tell by the jumps in the runtime if they’re deliberate or not, because like most of the film’s technical aspects, the editing in the movie is quite poor.
+It’s also very hard to tell by the jumps in the runtime if they’re deliberate or not, because like most of the film’s technical aspects, the editing is quite poor.

 The story’s basically an update of And Then There Were None by Agatha Christie.
 In the opening, a girl is seen relaxing by a pool.
 There’s a noise in the bushes and all of a sudden, she is shot in the face and her lifeless body sinks to the bottom.
 Next up, we meet a group of young actors who have headed off to a secluded island to shoot a comedy.
 Almost immediately, they realise that they are stranded and an unseen someone begins killing them off one by one.

 Whodunit has its own Facebook page, where one person wrote that it’s an underrated gem.
 Now me, I’m all for uncovering diamonds in the rough and posting them here so that you guys can have the joys of hunting them out.
 Unfortunately in the case of Bill Naud’s dreary slasher, I would suggest that it’s best left where it currently lies.